 Several new scams and phishing schemes promise information on free COVID-19 testing.
 One popular variety uses tests to pressure consumers into handing over personal health information.

-Here is how scammers are using COVID-19 to drive the latest phishing schemes — plus some simple tips you can use to identify and avoid coronavirus scams.
+Here is how scammers are using COVID-19 to drive the latest phishing schemes — plus some simple tips you can use to identify and avoid coronavirus scams and find genuine covid testing near me that will provide you with the service you are seeking:

 How Hackers Are Using COVID-19 Testing to Scam Consumers?